mcrojo/iFunMed/README.md

 #### 2.3 Fit Model With Most Enriched Annotations

 Based on enrichment results, we can fit the model with the most enriched annotation.
+Alternatively, multiple annotations can be used.

 ```
 anno.chosen <- lapply(anno.enrichment, function(x) which.min(x))